conduktor/conduktor-docs/docs/gateway/concepts/authentication.md

 | External Oauth | ✅              | ✅                | ✅                         |
 | Local          | ✅              | ✅                | ✅                        |

+Check the dedicated [Authentication Configuration page](/gateway/configuration/v2.x%20Configuration/gateway_security%202.0) to understand how to configure each method.

 :::tip
 Once Authentication is configured, if you don't need Group or Virtual Cluster, then no further step is necessary regarding Service Accounts.
 :::

 There are a few cases where it's necessary to declare GatewayServiceAccount resources: **Local Gateway Users**, **Service Account mapping** or **Virtual Cluster mapping**.

-Check the dedicated [Service Accounts](/gateway/concepts/service-accounts) page for more details

 **Local Gateway Users**